slsa-framework/slsa/README.md

 ## Proposed SLSA definitions

-_Reminder: The definitions below are not yet finalized and subject to change._
+_Reminder: The definitions below are not yet finalized and subject to change.
+In particular, the levels will be renumbered to be all integers._

-There are three SLSA levels.
+There are four SLSA levels.
 SLSA 3 is the current highest level and represents the ideal end state.
-SLSA 1 and 2 offer lower security guarantees but are easier to meet.
+SLSA 1–2 offer lower security guarantees but are easier to meet.
 In our experience, achieving SLSA 3 can take many years and significant effort, so intermediate milestones are important.